 The Future of AI in Fashion

-Looking ahead, I feel like we are only scratching the surface of what can be done to How AI is changing the fashion industry.
-Currently observing AI in recyclable clothing production and product lifecycle mapping via blockchain.
-It is the sort of future where fashion is not just fast or trendy but ethical and sustainable.
+Looking ahead, I feel like we are only scratching the surface of what can be done to understand how AI is changing the fashion industry.
+The current study examines the application of AI in recyclable clothing production and product lifecycle mapping through blockchain technology.
+This future represents a fashion industry that goes beyond speed and trends to embrace ethical and sustainable practices.

 FAQ’s